ntnuiotenergy/OpenEMPIRE/README.md

 # OpenEMPIRE
 Open basic version of EMPIRE in Pyomo.

+> **Note:** Development and maintenance of EMPIRE continues in the Julia version: [OpenEMPIRE.jl](https://github.com/ntnuiotenergy/OpenEMPIRE.jl).
+This repository contains the legacy Pyomo version.

 # Licencing
 The EMPIRE model and all additional files in the git repository are licensed under the MIT license.
 In short, that means you can use and change the code of EMPIRE.
 Furthermore, you can change the license in your redistribution but must mention the original author.
 We appreciate if you inform us about changes and send a merge request via git.
 For further information please read the LICENSE file, which contains the license text, or go to https://opensource.org/licenses/MIT